mrishabh2404-commits/Rishabh-/README.md

 # Rishabh-
-This is my practice Repository
+This is my practice Repository.
+Author-Rishabh Maurya